danielrrv/teriyaki/README.md

-func moveCitizen citizen as Citizen do
+func moveCitizen citizen as Citizen do being country in citizen "Palestine" do
-	being country in citizen not "Palestine" do country in citizen be "Canada" end
+    country in citizen be "Canada" end

 ```